1jamesthompson1/TAIC-report-summary/README.md

 This is a Meta Analysis project to look at the marine investigation reports made by the Transport accident investigation commission ([TAIC](https://www.taic.org.nz/)) in New Zealand.
 There will be only use of publicly available data and the reports will be summarised using a variety of techniques.
 The reports that will be looked can be found on there [website](https://www.taic.org.nz/inquiries?order=field_publication_date_value&sort=desc&keyword=&date_filter%5Bmin%5D%5Bdate%5D=&date_filter%5Bmax%5D%5Bdate%5D=&publication_date%5Bmin%5D%5Bdate%5D=&publication_date%5Bmax%5D%5Bdate%5D=&status%5B0%5D=12).

+This project is being completed as my final year Computer Science project for my BSc at Massey University.
+There will be additional documents that will be submitted to Massey University as part of the project.
+All of these documents will be found in the [Uni Project document folder](/Uni%20project%20documents/).

 ## Goal

 To be able to make meaningful connections between all the reports.